Labour & Birth

 There are 3 main signs:

-The most obvious sign of labour is contractions that are increasing in frequency and duration.
+1. The most obvious sign is contractions that increase in frequency and duration.

-The contractions may be associated with a 'show', which is a sticky, blood stained mucus discharge.
-This means the cervix is softening and thinning out in preparation for labour
+2. The contractions may be associated with a 'show', which is a sticky, blood stained mucus discharge.
+This means the cervix is softening and thinning out in preparation for labour.

-The 'breaking of the waters', that is the leakage of fluid vaginally.
-This usually means that baby's head is moving down and your body is trying to start labour
+3. ‘Waters breaking’ - that is the leakage of fluid vaginally.
+This usually means that baby's head is moving down and your body is trying to start labour.

-We have one Birthing Pool available which can be used by women who are healthy, with straightforward pregnancies as an option for pain relief.
+We have one Birthing Pool available which can be used by women who are healthy, with straightforward pregnancies.
 If you think that you would like to use the pool during labour please discuss it with your midwife or doctor and visit the birthing pool section of our website, here you will find further information, research and advice.

 Caesarean Birth